 - Middle ear

-Rarely, scarlet fever can lead to rheumatic fever, a serious condition that can affect the heart, joints, nervous system and skin.
+Rarely, scarlet fever can lead to rheumatic fever, a serious inflammatory disease that can affect the heart, joints, nervous system and skin.

 There is no vaccine to prevent scarlet fever.
-The best prevention strategies for scarlet fever are the same as the standard precautions against infections:
+The best ways to prevent scarlet fever are the same as the standard precautions against infections:

 - Wash your hands.
-Show your child how to wash his or her hands thoroughly with warm soapy water for at least 20 seconds.
+Show your child how to wash hands thoroughly with warm soapy water for at least 20 seconds.
 Alcohol-based hand sanitizer can be used if soap and water are not available.

 - Don't share dining utensils or food.
 As a rule, your child shouldn't share drinking glasses or eating utensils with friends or classmates.
 This rule applies to sharing food, too.

 - Cover your mouth and nose.
-Tell your child to cover his or her mouth and nose when coughing and sneezing to prevent the potential spread of germs.
+Tell your child to cover the mouth and nose when coughing and sneezing to prevent the potential spread of germs.

-If your child has scarlet fever, wash his or her drinking glasses, utensils, and, if possible, toys in hot soapy water or in a dishwasher after your child uses them.
+If your child has scarlet fever, wash drinking glasses and utensils in hot soapy water or in a dishwasher after your child uses them.

 - Look at the condition of your child's throat, tonsils and tongue